Fairblock/stabletrust-sdk/README.md

 ## Security Considerations

-When using the StableTrust SDK, follow these best practices to ensure the security of your confidential transactions:
+When using the stabletrust SDK, follow these best practices to ensure the security of your confidential transactions:

 1. **Private Key Management**
    - Never expose or log private keys or seed phrases